WordPress Plugins For Managing WordPress Post Revisions

 Optimize Database after Deleting Revisions Plugin

 This plugin is similar to the one described above.
-It not only lets you delete redundant post and page revisions (with the option to keep a specific number of your most recent revisions) and checks if the database tables need optimization, it also lets you do the following optional maintenance tasks:
+It not only lets you prune redundant revisions of posts and pages (it also lets you keep an ’x’ amount of the most recent revisions) and checks if the WordPress database needs optimization, it also lets you do the following maintenance tasks:

 • Delete ‘expired transients’

-• Exclude specific pages/posts and tables from cleaning and optimization
+• Exclude selected tables and/or specific pages/posts from cleaning and optimization

 • Create a log file of the optimizations